-The HBCDEM Group will increase readiness, and ensure a coordinated and appropriate response and recovery from a civil defence emergency to reduce the impact on people and property.
+Level of Service Statement Level of Service Measure Performance Target (previous year's AR result) Performance Result The HBCDEM Group will increase readiness, and ensure a coordinated and appropriate response and recovery from a civil defence emergency to reduce the impact on people and property.
 An operative Group Plan under the CDEM Act 2002 is in place, reported on annually and reviewed within statutory timeframes by the Joint Committee.
-Achieved (Achieved in 2018- 19) Achieved A project plan to review existing Group Plan was developed and agreed to by the CEG and Joint Committee late last year.
+Achieved in 2018- 19) Achieved A project plan to review existing Group Plan was developed and agreed to by the CEG and Joint Committee late last year.
 Work had commenced on hazard risk review.
 Due to the response to COVID-19 commencing in February and current work on planning for COVID-19 resurgence the CEG has determined that the review is not priority at this time.
 This will be discussed at the next Joint Committee meeting in August.
 Whatever the priority, this project will need to be re- evaluated and project plan adjusted.
 The current Plan remains operative until replaced.
 A Group Work Programme implementing the Group Plan objectives is approved and reviewed 6 monthly by the Coordinating Executives Group.
 Achieved in 2018- 19) Achieved A Group work programme is in place and has been agreed to by the Coordinating Executives Group and reviewed quarterly at their meetings.
 However due to the response to COVID-19 commencing in February with activation occurring on 20 March this plan was re- evaluated by CEG and objectives adjusted accordingly.
 Priority has been placed on post COVID- 19 response reviews, implementing lessons learnt and planning for re-emergence.
 It is likely that the ongoing response and future recovery to COVID- 19 will impact on existing work programmes for the next 12-18 months.

-Overall percentage 80% Not measured this year score from the Ministry of CDEM assessment of the Hawke's Bay CDEM Group's capability (source: 5-yearly assessment).
-(Not Achieved - 72% in 2018-19) The national monitoring and evaluation programme run by the National Emergency Management Agency (NEMA) is currently suspended.
+Level of Service Statement Level of Service Measure Performance Target (previous year's AR result) Performance Result Overall percentage score from the Ministry of CDEM assessment of the Hawke's Bay CDEM Group's capability (source: 5-yearly assessment).
+80% {Not Achieved - 72% in 2018-19} Not measured this year The national monitoring and evaluation programme run by the National Emergency Management Agency (NEMA) is currently suspended.
 The last evaluation for Hawke's Bay was conducted in 2015 with a score of 60%.
-The Group self-initiated an evaluation in support of the Group Plan review in early 2019 This was carried out using the same evaluation tool as used in 2015 and an independent review panel.
+The Group self-initiated an evaluation in support of the Group Plan review in early 2015 This was carried out using the same evaluation tool as used in 2015 and an independent review panel.
 The review was conducted by a consultant and two NEMA staff and a score of 72.2% was assessed.
 Percentage of surveyed residents prepared to cope for at least three days or more on their own (source: 2- yearly perception survey).
 Increasing trend Last survey was in 2017: 90% of residents have enough food for three days and some way of cooking 75% have enough water stored.
-(Not Achieved - 84% of residents have enough food for three days; 62% enough water; and 82% some way of cooking without electricity in 2018- 19) Not measured this year The most recent SIL perception survey was conducted between May - June 2019 and was reported in the 2018-19 Annual Report.
+(Not Achieved - 84% of residents have enough food for three days; 62% enough water; and 82% some way of cooking without electricity in 2018- 19) Not measured this year The most recent SIL perception survey was conducted betweer May - June 2019 and was reported in the 2018-19 Annua Report.
 Next survey due 2021.